bit-business/posty-theme/website/docs/customization/manual-configure-google-analytics.md

 # Google Analytics Configuration Alternative

-This configuration alternative is used when hit google analytics is not running on badaso post theme
+This configuration alternative is used when hit google analytics is not running on skijasi post theme

 1. In `.env` add new configuration on `MIX_ANALYTICS_TRACKING_ID` key
 2. In `resources/views` create a folder named `partials`